ZeningLin/PEneo/README.md

     2>&1 | tee -a $LOG_DIR
 ```

-The above script use `layoutlmv3-base` as the model backbone and fine-tune the model on `RFUND-EN`.
+The above script uses `layoutlmv3-base` as the model backbone and fine-tunes the model on `RFUND-EN`.
 You may try different backbones and language subsets by changing the `PRETRAINED_PATH` and `LANGUAGE` accordingly.

 ### Pair Extraction on SIBR